ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vsan.md

 {: #vpc-bm-vmware-vsan-vmk}
 {: step}

-To configure a vMotion Interface:
+Nex, you need to configure a vSAN interface for each host:

-* Log into the vCenter Server using vSphere Client.
+1. Log into the vCenter Server using vSphere Client.
-* Click to select the host.
+2. Click to select the host.
-* Click the Configuration tab.
+3. Click the Configuration tab.
-* Click Networking under Hardware.
+4. Click Networking under Hardware.
-* Click Add Networking.
+5. Click Add Networking.
-* Select VMkernel and click Next.
+6. Select VMkernel and click Next.
-* Select the existing vSwitch 'vds-vpc' and click Next.
+7. Select the existing vSwitch 'vds-vpc' and click Next.
-* Enter a name in the Network Label to identify the network that VSAN uses.
+8. Enter a name in the Network Label to identify the network that VSAN uses.
-* Select a VLAN ID from the VLAN ID '300'.
+9. Select a VLAN ID from the VLAN ID '300'.
-* Select Use this port group for VSAN and click Next.
+10. Select Use this port group for VSAN and click Next.
-* Enter the IP address and Subnet Mask of the host's VSAN Interface.
+11. Enter the IP address and Subnet Mask of the host's VSAN Interface.
 Use the VLAN interface's IP addresses collected in during the VLAN interface provisioning.
-* Click Next, then click Finish.
+12. Click Next, then click Finish.

 Repeat this for each host.